-We then relate stock market valuations to the expected time to vaccine deployment by regressing returns on changes in our forecast series.
-Controlling for large market moves attributable to release of other macroeconomic and policy-related news, we estimate that a reduction in the expected time to deployment of a vaccine by one year results in an aggregate stock market return of approximately 5%.
-The joint relationship exhibits the right cross-sectional properties, with the co-movement between returns and changes in the vac-
+We then relate stock market valuations to the expected time to vaccine deployment by regressing market returns on changes in our forecast series.
+Controlling for large market moves attributable to release of other macroeconomic and policy-related news, we estimate that a reduction in the expected time to deployment of a vaccine by one year results in an aggregate stock market return of approximately 5%.5 The joint relationship exhibits the right cross-sectional properties, with the comovement between returns and changes in the vaccine expectation series being stronger for sectors most affected by the onset of COVID-19.
+This lends support to the conclusion that our series is indeed measuring changes in beliefs about the duration of the pandemic.